 The Capital One Venture credit score requirement is 700 or higher.
 Venture Card applicants with slightly lower scores might be able to get approved, depending on factors such as disposable income, but a “good” or “excellent” credit score is needed for the best approval odds.
 Even so, Venture should be a bit easier to get than a lot of other premium rewards cards, most of which require excellent credit, which generally means a credit score of 750+.

-You should also keep in mind that a good credit score isn’t Capital One Venture’s only requirement.
-Things like how much you make and how much you owe factor in, too.
+Keep in mind that the Capital One Venture credit score requirement isn’t the only pre-requisite for approval.
+Things like how much you make and how much you owe are important, too.
 That’s why it’s possible to get approved with a lower credit score or rejected with a higher one.

 In some cases, the best course of action may be to spend a bit of time improving your credit score before applying for Capital One Venture.
-You need good credit to satisfy Venture’s minimum credit score requirement, but barely passing that test probably won’t give you great approval odds overall.
+You need good credit to satisfy the Capital One Venture credit score requirement.
+But barely passing that test probably won’t give you great approval odds overall.